Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm

 \section{Theoretical Formulation}

-The schematics of the proposed active linear cavity with PS-CRDS measurements are shown in Fig. (\ref{Ch4_Fig_1}).
-The working principle involves applying a triangular wave for the current modulating CW tunable laser to linearly sweep the laser wavelength, ensuring that the cavity resonates periodically.
-An external Mach-Zehnder modulator is employed to sinusoidally modulate the laser with a frequency of $\omega_0$ for the PS-CRDS measurements.
-The modulated light enters into the optical cavity through FBG 1.
-The light propagates through the tapered fiber (sensing head) that induces loss corresponding to the analyte under test.
-The forward light encounters the first circulator that guides light towards a benchtop silicon optical amplifier through port $2\rightarrow 3$.
-The amplified signal completes half of the round trip after passing through port $1\rightarrow 2$ of the second circulator and reaches FBG 2.
+The schematics of the proposed active linear cavity with PS-CRDS measurements are shown in Fig.~\ref{Ch4_Fig_1}.
+The CW laser’s current is modulated by a triangular wave to linearly sweep the laser wavelength, ensuring that the cavity resonates periodically.
+An external Mach-Zehnder modulator is employed to sinusoidally modulate the laser with a frequency of $\omega_m$ for the PS-CRDS measurements.
+The modulated light enters into the optical cavity through FBG~1.
+The light propagates through the tapered fiber (sensing head) that induces loss corresponding to an analyte under test.
+The forward light encounters the first circulator that guides light towards a silicon optical amplifier through port $2\rightarrow 3$.
+The amplified signal completes half of the round trip after passing through port $1\rightarrow 2$ of the second circulator and reaches FBG~2.
 A small portion of the light is transmitted while a large portion gets reflected.
-The reflected light passes through port $2\rightarrow 3$ of circulator 2, then through port $1\rightarrow 2$ of circulator 1, transverses tapered fiber, and finally reaches FBG 1, where it completes one round trip.
-Upon reflection from FBG 1, the second round trip starts.
-The transmitted light enters into the lock-in amplifier that provides the phase shift between cavity transmission and reference modulation signals.
-At the resonance, cavity build-up and relaxation time generate a maximum phase delay, which is measured as a phase dip and a transmission signal maxima on the lock-in amplifier.
+The reflected light passes through port $2\rightarrow 3$ of circulator~2, then through port $1\rightarrow 2$ of circulator~1, transverses tapered fiber, and finally reaches FBG~1, where it completes one round trip.
+Upon reflection from FBG~1, the second round trip starts.
+The transmitted light enters into the lock-in amplifier via a detector, and hence the phase shift between cavity transmission and reference modulation signal is measured.
+The cavity builds up at the resonance and generates a maximum phase delay measured as a phase dip around a transmission signal maximum via the lock-in amplifier.